What is Lisa Ling's Net Worth?

 In 2008, Lisa switched to CNN and began contributing to their documentary "Planet in Peril."
 During this time, she covered shark fishing, elephant poaching, and the oil industry in Nigeria.
 In 2011, she established her own show called "Our America with Lisa Ling" on the Oprah Winfrey Network, which ran for five seasons.

-It was at this point that Lisa's younger sister Laura (also a journalist) ventured into North Korea illegally and were captured by North Korean authorities.
+It was at this point that Lisa's younger sister Laura (also a journalist) ventured into North Korea illegally and was captured by North Korean authorities.
 Laura and a colleague were shooting a documentary on refugees in China, and they were filming on the North Korean border at the time of their detainment.
 They later claimed that they did not intend to venture into North Korean territory and did so by accident.

 Laura was apparently treated in a humane manner, although she was initially sentenced to 12 years in a labor camp by North Korean authorities.
 This sentence was dialed back, however, allegedly because the North Korean authorities learned that Laura had a medical condition.
 Lisa was instrumental in organizing Laura's release, and then-President Bill Clinton eventually visited North Korea and facilitated Laura's acquittal in 2009.